Application 8.2 – Program Budget

 Overview:

 For the grant writer, putting a dollar figure to an idea can be vexing.
-Yet the budget is the first step in understanding the true costs associated with making your dream a reality.
-While the grant requirements may necessitate a different type of budget, the spirit behind the request is putting dollar figures to ideas.
-The budget narrative provides the details behind the line items of the budget and are essential to the justification process.
-The narrative provides an explanation of the ideas to include matching funds and nuances of the budget that may be lost elsewhere in the grant.
-Some grant reviewers rely heavily on the budget, while others find value in the budget narrative – both are important parts of the grant writing process.
+Yet, the budget is the first step in understanding the true costs associated with making your dream a reality.
+While the grant requirements may necessitate a different type of budget, the spirit behind the request is putting dollar figures into ideas.
+The budget narrative provides the details behind the line items in the budget and is essential to the justification process.
+The narrative explains what to include (matching funds and nuances of the budget) that may be lost elsewhere in the grant.
+Some grant reviewers rely heavily on the budget, while others find value in the budget narrative, but both are important parts of the grant writing process.

-When approaching the budget section of a grant application, it is vital that the grant writer already have a basic understanding of what a budget is and the general components that make up a budget.
-Serving as the financial plan for the grant period, budgets reflect the priorities of an agency within the terms of assets, liabilities, and equity.
-Assets are anything an agency owns and has value, such as programming material already purchased, revenue, or capital such as equipment or owned facilities.
-Salaries, expenses, and debt can be categorized as a liability, which is something that an agency owes to anyone else.
-Budgets reflect the effectiveness and efficiency of resource allocation illustrated through the budget, which is something that can determine whether an agency receives funding or not.
+When approaching the budget section of a grant application, it is vital that the grant writer already have a basic understanding of what a budget is, and the general components that make up a budget.
+Serving as the financial plan for the grant period, budgets reflect the agency’s priorities in assets, liabilities, and equity.
+Assets are anything an agency owns that has value, such as programming material already purchased, revenue, or capital (like equipment or owned facilities).
+Salaries, expenses, and debt can be categorized as a liability, which is something that an agency owes to someone else.
+Budgets reflect the effectiveness and efficiency of resource allocation illustrated through the budget, which can determine whether an agency receives funding.

 Drafting a Budget – In Three Easy Steps

-Creating an impactful budget begins by fully understanding the grant requirements and doing the necessary research (step 1).
-Some grant applications require an operating budget for the organization – all income, expenses, and other assets required to achieve the organization’s mission are shown.
-Some grant applications merely desire a program budget where the organization isolates funding specific to the program or project, not the organization as a whole.
+Step 1 of creating an impactful budget starts with the creator fully understanding the grant requirements and doing the required research.
+Some grant applications require an operating budget for the organization, which includes all income, expenses, and other assets needed to achieve the organization’s mission.
+Some grant applications merely desire a program budget where the organization isolates funding specific to the program or project, not the entire organization.
 Knowing what the prospective funding agency requires with the budget is an essential part of the planning process.

 A budget is a blueprint of what you want to achieve.
-Therefore, step 2 of developing a budget is identifying and then communicating the who, what, when, where, how, and, why of the program.
-The Who of the budget discusses the individuals carrying out the program or project as described in the grant proposal.
+Therefore, step 2 of developing a budget is identifying and then communicating the who, what, when, where, how, and why of the program.
+The who of the budget discusses the individuals carrying out the program or project, as described in the grant proposal.
 This may include instructors, administrative team, or even volunteers.
-The What of the budget describes the expenses needed to run the program, including direct, indirect, and in-kind costs (goods and services provided versus cash) – terms previously discussed.
+The what explains the expenses needed to run the program, including direct, indirect, and in-kind costs (goods and services provided versus cash).
 When will the project/program take place?
-Understanding the timeline of the project and when funding is needed through the budget to the funding agency.
-The grant writer may find that the funding timeline presented by the agency they are applying to does not align with the organization’s budget cycle.
-The where includes the actual location and the why is important to not lose track of the outcomes – important when creating a budget that includes closing the loop from an evaluation standpoint.
+It is important to understand the timeline of the project, and when funding is needed through the budget to the funding agency.
+The grant writer may find that the funding timeline, presented by the agency they are applying to does, not align with the organization’s budget cycle.
+The where includes the actual location; the why is important when keeping track of outcomes, and when creating a budget, includes closing the loop from an evaluation standpoint.

-The third and final step of the budget process is putting text and meaning to the numerical values.
-The budget narrative provides descriptive details and a justification behind the line items on a budget sheet and may serve as the subject of review for funders.
+The 3rd and final step of the budget process is putting text and meaning to numerical values.
+The budget narrative provides descriptive details and justification for the line items on a budget sheet and may serve as the subject of review for funders.
+The budget narrative explains why the funds are needed and is usually a companion to the written budget.
 It also provides the opportunity to connect line items to the organizational objectives.
-Another role that the budget narrative does is justify the allocation of funds where more explanation is needed.
-The budget narrative explains why the funds are needed and is usually a companion to the written budget.

 Assignment: